dev-xo/barebones-stack/README.md

     ·
     <a href="https://twitter.com/DanielKanem">Twitter</a>
     <br/>
-    A testing-ready create-remix app, that applies best practices into a clean, batteries included template.
-Javascript Supported.
-SQLite version.
+    A starter focused create-remix app, that applies best practices into a clean, batteries included template.
+Support for SQLite and PostgreSQL.
 Deploys to Fly.io
   </p>
 </p>